isomerpages/mol-services/_government-services/06e-family-finances.md

     </div>
       <div class="tab">
       <input type="checkbox" id="rstu-contribute">
-      <label class="tab-label" for="rstu-contribute">Contributing to Your Seniors' Retirement</label>
+      <label class="tab-label" for="rstu-contribute">Contributing to Your Loved Ones' Retirement</label>
       <div class="tab-content">
-    <p>The <a target="_blank" href="https://www.cpf.gov.sg/Members/Schemes/schemes/retirement/retirement-sum-topping-up-scheme">Retirement Sum Topping-Up Scheme (RSTU)</a> helps your parents/grandparents grow their retirement savings when you top up their CPF Special Accounts (if they are below age 55) or CPF Retirement Accounts (if they are above age 55).</p>
+    <p>The <a target="_blank" href="https://www.cpf.gov.sg/Members/Schemes/schemes/retirement/retirement-sum-topping-up-scheme">Retirement Sum Topping-Up Scheme (RSTU)</a> helps your parents/grandparents grow their retirement savings when you top up their CPF Special Accounts (if they are below age 55) or CPF Retirement Accounts (if they are aged 55 and above).</p>
     <ul>
       <li>Savings accumulated in your parents/grandparents’ CPF Special Accounts (SA) or Retirement Accounts (RA) will be used to provide monthly payouts under the Retirement Sum Scheme, or CPF Life once they reach their Payout Eligibility Age.</li>
     </ul>